 You might think that 12 years is short, but lions in the wild rarely make 15 years of age.

 Meerkats live in savannahs, open plains, and rocky areas near dry river systems.
-The sparce vegetation enables them to easily see the predators.
-They can be found in Botswana, Namibia, South Africa, and Angola.
+The sparse vegetation enables them to easily see the predators.

 Meerkats are omnivores but their diet primarily consists of insects.
 Meerkats eat fruits, roots, small rodents, small reptiles, birds, eggs, as well as poisonous scorpions and snakes.